 Using CARIS HIPS, open the file in Tide Editor to insure that it looks OK.
 Look for fliers and for problems with the data, such as a shift up or down in one section of the data, or any discontinuities.
+Make sure that all acquisition days are included in the tide file.
+Be sure that there is a buffer of one extra day at the end of the file, or before any gaps in acquisition days.
+This will cover any data collected after midnight GMT.
 Alert the tides people if you see a problem, so it can be corrected.
 If you can't find, or don't know which tide file to use, check with the tides people.

-At the end of acquisition, reload the observed tides with the zone file to all lines and DPs.
+At the end of acquisition, load the observed or verified tides with the zone file to all lines and DPs, then remerge the data.